neulab/xnmt/docs/experiment_config_files.rst

         ref_file: examples/data/head.en

 The expected object here is a subclass of TrainingRegimen.
-Besides ``SimpleTrainingRegimen``, multi-task style training regimens are supported.
+Besides :class:`xnmt.training_regimen.SimpleTrainingRegimen`, multi-task style training regimens are supported.
 For multi task training, each training regimen uses their own model, so in this case models must be specified as sub-components of the training regimen.
-Please refer to examples/08_multitask.yaml for more details on this.
+An example :ref:`ex-multi-task` configuration can be refered to for more details on this.

 Evaluation
 ==========